-This course is intended to satisfy the Algebra 2 equivalent and/or 4th year math requirement required for all freshmen beginning with the 2009-2010 school year.
-The goal of this course is to enable students to implement decision making skills to become wise and knowledgeable consumers, savers, investors, users of credit, money managers and members of a global workforce.
-A variety of topics will be examined including planning for retirement, the stock market, and modeling a business.
+This course is intended to satisfy the 4th year math credit requirement.
+The goal of this course is to enable students to better understand and comprehend numbers in the real world by improving critical thinking skills while enabling them to implement decision making skills to become wise and knowledgeable consumers, investors, and users of credit.
+A variety of topics will be covered including: finance, statistics, and discrete mathematics.
+Real world applications such as banking, loans, credit cards, and automobile loans, mortgages, planning for requirement, the stock market, budgeting, filing taxes, and modeling a business may be part of this course.
+This course will also include several hands-on projects where students are asked to apply what they have learned to a realistic scenario.